RarOks1008/024-FoodOrderer/README.md

-# 024-FoodOrderer
+# Food Orderer

-App for ordering food made in React.
+*App for ordering food made in React.*